keul/afk_slack_agent/README.rst

   emoji to be used for quick back reaction

 ``agent_emoji``
-  automatically add this emoji at the end of every message send or slack status set.
+  automatically adds this emoji at the end of every message sent or slack status set.
-  This helps other to know there's a bot that is acting for you.
+  This helps others to know there's a bot that is acting for you.

 ``delay_after_screen_lock``
   before starting interacting with Slack, wait this amount of seconds.

-  This will delay reactions to you lock screen status a while, so no Slack commands will be run if you unlock the screen before this time.
+  This will delay reactions to your lock screen status a while, so no Slack commands will be run if you unlock the screen before this time.
   As example: you are reading a document and the screen locks for inactivity, but you are not AFK.

 Custom actions